2010 Cook Islands general election: Opinion polls

 On 11 September 2010, a poll of 182 voters conducted by the Cook Islands News reported that the Democratic Party had 33% support, the Cook Islands Party 26%, and independents 14%.
 The margin of error of the poll was 7%.

 A poll of 100 Rarotongans conducted by the Cook Islands Herald on 1 November found that 24% named Democratic Party leader Robert Wigmore as their preferred Prime Minister, 18% preferred Wilkie Rasmussen, 8% Prime Minister Jim Marurai, 5% Cook Islands Party leader Henry Puna, 2% CIP deputy Teina Bishop and 10% others, with 33% undecided.

 Results

 The election resulted in a two-thirds majority for the Cook Islands Party.
 Following the election, CIP leader Henry Puna was sworn in as Prime Minister.

-Four electoral petitions were subsequently lodged, challenging the results in the electorates of Pukapuka, Rakahanga, Tamarua and Vaipae-Tautu.
+Four electoral petitions were subsequently lodged, challenging the results in the electorates of Pukapuka-Nassau, Rakahanga, Tamarua and Vaipae-Tautu.
 The petitions were heard in January and February 2011.
 The results in Rakahanga and Tamarua were upheld.
+Pukapuka-Nassau held a new election in 2011.